 What Is the Legal Blood Alcohol Concentration Limit in Texas?

-In Texas, motorists operating vehicles with blood alcohol concentration (BAC) of .08 are deemed DWI.
+In Texas, motorists operating vehicles with blood alcohol concentration (BAC) of.08 are deemed DWI.

-Minor traffic violations in Texas usually do not involve crashes, injuries, or death.
+Minor traffic violations and infractions in Texas usually do not involve crashes, injuries, or death.
 Some of these are responsible for most traffic tickets issued for parking violations.
 The most common minor traffic violations in Texas are:

 - Parking in disabled space